dfsp-spirit/neuroformats-rs/README.md

 ```

 You now have a `Vec<f32>` with the cortical thickness values in `curv.data`.
 The order of the values matches the vertex order of the respective brain surface reconstruction (e.g., the white surface mesh of the left brain hemisphere in `subjects_dir/subject1/surf/lh.white`).

+### Full demo application

+There is a small command line demo application that loads a brain surface mesh and raytraces an image based on the mesh to a PNG file available in the [./examples/brain_rpt directory](./examples/brain_rpt/src/main.rs).
+The demo uses the [rpt crate by Eric Zhang and Alexander Morozov](https://lib.rs/crates/rpt) to do the raytracing.

 See the [neuroformats API docs](https://docs.rs/neuroformats) and the [unit tests in the source code](./src/) for more examples.